Heat Stroke: A Scientific Update

 QT prolongation (most common secondary to low potassium, calcium, magnesium)

 Management of Heat Stroke

-- Mainstay of therapy and must be initiated from the onset.
+- The mainstay of therapy and must be initiated from the onset.

-- Initially remove patient from heat source and remove all clothing.
+- Initially, remove the patient from the heat source and remove all clothing.

 - Evaporative cooling – tepid water on the skin with fans.